The DFL's Caucus & Convention Process

 1. Precinct Caucuses

-The precinct is the first level of the DFL Party structure.
-A precinct is comprised of the voting precinct which can be a township, an entire town, or a voting precinct within a larger community.
-The precinct caucuses are a foundational pillar to the DFL Party’s grassroots history because all Minnesota constituents have the ability to participate at this level.
+The precinct caucuses are a foundational pillar to the DFL Party’s grassroots history because all Minnesotans have the ability to participate at this level.

 Those in attendance have an opportunity to speak with candidates, participate in a preferential ballot, and compose resolutions that have the potential to be forwarded to their local unit conventions and the state convention for deliberation for acceptance to the official DFL Ongoing Platform and Action Agenda.